Rebirth Year Five

 –REFERENCE: In The Green Lantern #10 and Knight Terrors #2—originally told in Justice League of America #46-47.
 A science experiment gone wrong by Ray Palmer’s lab assistant Enrichetta Negrini allows The Anti-Matter Man, a cosmic entity hailing from the Qward system of Universe-3 (aka the Anti-Matter Universe) to enter the Bleed en route to Earth-0.
 The JL teams up with the JSA, including time-traveling original member Sandman (Wesley Dodds) to deal with the threat.
 The Spectre tries to stop the Anti-Matter Man’s march, but the former is quickly defeated.
 Dr. Fate (Kent Nelson) sends the JL to a few different universes and then into the Bleed where they are able to send the Anti-Matter Man back to Qward at last.

 –REFERENCE: In Batwoman: Rebirth #1, Dark Days: The Forge #1, Detective Comics #958, and Detective Comics #975—originally told in Batman & Robin Eternal.
 This item is pushed here to accommodate the fact that Cassie Cain is nineteen-years-old in 2021 (as per The Joker Vol. 2 #11).
 Batman and Robin chase Scarecrow to Prague, where they learn he has connections to an international crime-boss called Mother.
 The near-immortal Mother orphans children and then turns them into brainwashed playthings for the rich and powerful, including the sinister Sacred Order of St. Dumas, a violent Christian cult that was once a part of the Knights Templar in Medieval Times.
 (Since the Dark Ages, the Order of St. Dumas has chosen a continuous line of “avenging angels,” each known as Azrael.)
 Noting the strangeness and danger involved in this case, Batman begins recording all details and thoughts pertaining to the matter at hand.
 He stores this secret information, a series of “Shadow Files,” on a secret “Shadow Drive” associated with the Bat-computer.
 Bruce will record information about his most top secret cases on the “Shadow Drive” for years to come.
 Not even the highest-ranking members of the Bat-Family will have access.
 Soon after learning about Mother’s operations, Bruce arranges a meeting with Mother, meeting both the villainess and her top assassin David Cain (aka David Kane, now calling himself “The Orphan”), a man that once trained Bruce years ago.
 Outed as Batman, Bruce orders a new Robin via her process (as part of a con to expose and bring her down).
 In Cairo, Batman and Robin bust Scarecrow.
 Batman fights and defeats both Mother and Cain, but is forced to watch a live video feed from Gotham that shows Cassandra “Cassie” Cain (David Cain’s four-year-old daughter) attacking young Harper Row’s small-time crook parents, Miranda Row and Marcus Row.
 (Harper is Mother’s young “chosen heir” for Batman.
-Cassandra, on the other hand, has been brainwashed and tortured by her dad into becoming a child soldier.)
+Cassie, on the other hand, has been brainwashed and tortured by her dad into becoming a child soldier.
+Cassie is mute, able only to speak “the language of violence.”)
 Miranda is brutally murdered while terrified Marcus runs away.
 In Cairo, Mother escapes when local law enforcement arrive.
 Back home, the Dark Knight builds a file on Harper Row and her brother Cullen Row, filled with details about their lives.
 He will keep tabs on the Rows for years to come.

 –FLASHBACK: From Batman Vol. 3 #64.
 Batman, Robin, Flash, and Kid Flash team-up to defeat Solomon Grundy.
 Afterward, all four celebrate in the Batcave.